plfa/plfa.github.io/src/plfa/part2/Substitution.lagda.md

 ## Introduction

 The primary purpose of this chapter is to prove that substitution commutes with itself.
-Barendgredt (1984) refers to this as the substitution lemma:
+Barendregt (1984) refers to this as the substitution lemma:

     M [x:=N] [y:=L] = M [y:=L] [x:= N[y:=L] ]